 Your LMS can be a key tool in achieving high completion rates for two primary reasons.

 Firstly, it does the chasing for you.
-Automated and personalised email reminders can be a massive benefit when it comes to notifying employees about their learning progress, and reminding them when they are off-track.
+Automated and personalised email reminders can be a massive benefit when it comes to notifying employees about their learning progress and reminding them when they are off-track.
 A well-chosen LMS can help you deliver your communication plan.

 Secondly, you LMS can be a useful tool in delegating jobs and thus syndicating the supervision of learning performance.
 If, for instance, line managers are able to see who is behind on training in the LMS, it can then fall on them to follow up with individuals and ensure their team completes the training.